 Customer service coaching is the ongoing process of improving a support agent’s skills so they can provide top-notch customer experiences.

-Support agents are usually coached by a customer experience (CX) manager or a quality assurance (QA) analyst.
-Regardless, coaches need strong customer service experience and good visibility into agents’ day-to-day work.
+Support agents are usually coached by a customer experience (CX) manager, aquality assurance (QA) analyst, or customer service supervisors.
+Regardless, coaches need strong customer service experience and good visibility into agents’ day-to-day work to ultimately impact customer satisfaction.

 Customer service coaching isn’t a static practice—it’s a process that evolves based on organizational goals and what individual agents are struggling with on any given day.